 - 1 TBSP (8 gr) powdered sugar, confectioner's sugar, or 10x sugar

-- 1- 8oz container (226 gr) mascarpone cheese or cream cheese
+- 1- 8oz container (226 gr) mascarpone cheese or cream cheese, at room temperature

 - In the bowl of a stand mixer or a large bowl with a hand mixer, whip the cream to soft peaks.